Albania–Lithuania relations

 Albania–Lithuania relations are the bilateral relations between Albania and Lithuania.
 Both countries are members of NATO, the Council of Europe and the Organization for Security and Co-operation in Europe.
 Albania recognized Lithuania de jure оn 27 August 1991 and diplomatic relations were established on 27 April 1992.

-Lithuania is a strong supporter for the integration of Albania into the European Union.
+Lithuania were a strong supporter for the Accession of Albania to the EU.
 Both countries align with all the EU’s common foreign and security policy positions.